GeorgeBeasleyJr/actionrc-ecommerce/README.md

 # actionrc-ecommerce

-I made some modifications like using a JSON file to store the Home page data.
+I made some modifications to his project:
+  I used a JSON file to store the Directory images called Category-List.JSON.
-I also created an RC ecommerce website using pictures from Google.
+  I changed the project type from clothing to Remote Control Vehicles ecommerce website using pictures from Google.
+  Using Styled-Components I moved some of the smaller CSS files into their associated Components files.